WICG/bundle-preloading/faq.md

 The approach above ships a manifest to the client, which ends up standing in for the set of resources needed for each route/component.
 An alternative strategy would be to ship, to the server, both a digest of the relevant part of the browser's HTTP cache, as well as a representation of which routes/components are requested.
 [This document](https://docs.google.com/document/d/11t4Ix2bvF1_ZCV9HKfafGfWu82zbOD7aUhZ_FyDAgmA/edit) explores techniques for sending a digest of the browser's HTTP cache to the server, and some advanced dynamic bundling solutions use a related technique.

+#### Q: Could the manifest be delivered to the client incrementally, instead of all at once?

+**A**: Such an approach makes sense if fetching some chunks exposes the possible need for even more chunks in the future, that couldn't have been triggered previously.
+For example, say there is a rarely loaded but very large "admin" pane, which has several tabs within it: when you first load the admin pane, you may have more manifest to load for those inner tabs, which isn't necessary on first page load.
+There are a couple ways that this could be implemented:
+- *Imperatively*: There should probably be a JavaScript API for imperatively adding additional paths, each corresponding to chunk IDs to be loaded.
+This API can be invoked explicitly after clicking on the admin pane, based on logic embedded in it.
+- *Declaratively*: If we find that this is a common pattern/need, then resource bundle chunks could contain an additional section in them which is the section of paths that needs to be added for it, so that this can occur without running JavaScript.

+Incremental manifest fetching is another advanced technique that could be included in a v2 proposal, or even initially if experimentation finds that it is needed for sufficient performance.

 #### Q: How does this proposal relate to Sub-resource Integrity (SRI)?

 **A**: Some thought has been put into various schemes to facilitate the adoption of SRI in conjunction with resource bundles.
 For many cases, the hashes will take up too much space to be sent to the client, and SRI adds deployment challenges (e.g., with upgrades).
 Efficient SRI approaches may be beneficial and follow up proposals can be explored in this repository or elsewhere.
 A [previous draft](https://gist.github.com/littledan/18a1bd6e14e4f0ddb305a2a051ced01e#file-dynamic-chunk-loading-md) had a closer relationship with SRI.